FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Once your dog is comfortable with having sections of his mouth brushed, you can try brushing his entire mouth.
 If he’s resistant, go back to doing sections until he’s more comfortable.

-Dental Health: How often do you brush your dog’s teeth?
+How often to brush your dog’s teeth

 It’s also important to have your dog’s teeth professionally cleaned at least once a year.
 This will remove any plaque or tartar that has built up and can’t be removed with brushing.
 Bad breath might indicate dental disease or other major health issues.
 Regular dental cleaning can help prevent teeth and gums disease and other dental problems in dogs.

-Even with regular teeth brushing, dogs, like people, should have their teeth professionally cleaned once a year.
+- Even with regular teeth brushing, dogs, like people, should have their teeth professionally cleaned once a year.
 And in every step, you should use lots of praise and positive reinforcement for the dog.

-One of the best ways to brush your dog’s teeth is to use baking soda.
-It is a natural tooth cleanser that can help remove plaque and tartar from your dog’s teeth.
 To use baking soda, simply combine a teaspoon of baking soda into a cup of water and stir until it dissolves.
 Then, wet your toothbrush in the baking soda solution and brush your dog’s teeth as usual.And, more importantly, you’ll be helping to keep their teeth healthy and prevent tooth decay.

 Leave a Reply